flutter/website/src/content/app-architecture/case-study/ui-layer.md

 ```

 Because the `load` command is a property that exists on
-the ViewModel rather than something ephemeral,
+the view model rather than something ephemeral,
 it doesn't matter when the `load` method is called or when it resolves.
 For example, if the load command resolves before
 the `HomeScreen` widget was even created,